patricklafrance/wmfnext-shell/README.md

 }
 ```

-👉 Finally, add your [TypeScript configuration](https://www.typescriptlang.org/docs/handbook/tsconfig-json.html) at the root of the project and a command in the `package.json` file to transpile the code using the `tsc` CLI.
+👉 Finally, add your [TypeScript configuration](https://www.typescriptlang.org/docs/handbook/tsconfig-json.html) to the root of the project and include a command in the `package.json` file to transpile the code using the `tsc` CLI.

 ```json
 {